“The first and best victory is to conquer self.” – Plato

 We often hear about work-life balance.
 But what is it?

 The definition of balance is “an even distribution of weight enabling someone or something to remain upright and steady”.
-In my mind, that means that whatever you set out to do, should be big enough that there is weight to it, but not that big that it makes you fall over under its weight.
+In my mind, that means that whatever you set out to do, should be

 In the next section, I am sharing with you a few examples of how I keep my balance, and will share with you some tips that friends and colleagues have shared with me about their own practices too.